The Plankpad Pro Made Fitness Fun. Now It’s on Sale for Prime Day.

 Plus, one of my favorite aspects of Plankpad is that it won’t shoehorn you into some sort of monthly subscription.
 Fitness subscriptions are already eating us alive, to say nothing of all the other recurring rates in your life, but Plankpad is a “get what you get” situation.
 There are some apps you can unlock by paying extra (a mysterious, frog-themed game called Hopper), but it’s hard to imagine any new game Plankpad offers differing from what’s already available.

-Your only investment, then, is $87 for the board itself, which is lightweight and easily slots into the corner of any home gym, garage, apartment, what have you.
+Your only investment, then, is originally $129 for the board itself, but thanks to a little Prime Day magic, you can grab one for well under $100.
+It’s lightweight and easily slots into the corner of any home gym, garage, apartment, what have you.
 It also comes with a non-slip mat, which is helpful if you have to set this thing up on a wooden floor.
 In the interest of abs, or less back pain, or finally demystifying a devilish exercise, I highly recommend this thing.
 Fitness is supposed to be fun.
 The Plankpad passes that test and then some.

 This article was featured in the InsideHook newsletter.
 Sign up now.